/* Rambling Owl addition to remove page titles from blogs */

 4. Rucksack Rage

-I left the field and then followed a grassy track which skirted the edge of woodland - presumably Mobbs Wood.
-The wood was dominated by tall conifers, lending it a slightly sombre atmosphere, and the track was gloomy under their shadow.
-I came out from the twilight into a hayfield under brilliant sunshine, where I was inspired to commit more narrative to audio, and which in turn led to a bridge over the thundering M6.
-I stopped here to take photographs of the traffic hurtling towards me.
-I became one of those people you see standing on remote motorway bridges as you drive along, leading you to wonder how they got up there and why.
+I followed a grassy track along the edge of Mobbs Wood — tall conifers casting a slightly sombre shade — before emerging into a hayfield of brilliant sunshine, committing some thoughts to audio, and crossing a bridge over the thundering M6.
+I stopped there to take photographs of the traffic hurtling toward me, becoming, briefly, one of those people you see on remote motorway bridges as you drive past and idly wonder how they got up there, and what they could possibly be doing.

-Beyond the bridge there was a long field hedgerow to follow, which divided arable land from cattle meadows.
-I was happy to be on the arable side of this divide as the herds of brown shaggy beasts over the hedge capered about when they saw me in a distinctly Category 3 fashion.
-On my right the wide fields of wheat stubble fell gently away to reveal, on the horizon, the skyline of Coventry city centre, the twin spires of the ruinous old cathedral clearly visible.
-The hedge finally ended at a farm gate which in turn led to a small farm drive and a brick-built railway bridge.
+Beyond the bridge a long field hedgerow divided arable land from cattle meadows.
+I was happy to be on the arable side.
+The shaggy brown herds on the far side of the hedge were displaying unmistakably Category 3 behaviour, trotting along the fence line with an enthusiasm I found entirely uninviting.
+I pressed on without engaging.
+On my right, the wide fields of wheat stubble fell gently away to reveal, on the horizon, the skyline of Coventry: the twin spires of the ruined old cathedral just visible against the sky, watching over everything with the particular patience of things that have already survived the worst.

 All roads lead to ....

-My stomach started suggesting that it was lunchtime as I crossed the bridge to a lane with the picturesque Colehurst Farm on my right, and I decided to take a break by heading over a tiny bridge to re-join the Oxford Canal at Bridge 26 – ten bridges further on from where I had left it at the high steel bridge.
-I spent a happy thirty minutes seated by the tow-path, occasionally swinging my legs out of the way of passing cyclists, discovering that some orange pips sink and some don’t.
-I would have been contented enough to sit in the warm sun all afternoon, watching narrow-boats chug by with names like
+My stomach began raising the subject of lunch as I crossed a brick railway bridge to reach a lane with the picturesque Colehurst Farm on my right.
+I settled the matter by diverting via a tiny bridge to rejoin the Oxford Canal at Bridge 26 — ten bridges further on from where I'd left it — and spent a very happy thirty minutes seated on the towpath with my legs dangling, eating lunch while narrowboats with names like

 Lunchtime view